Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

-\textbf{Demand Function Under Rider Queuing:} To specify the rider demand function class we study, we first describe rider behavior under an adaptation of Vickrey's bottleneck model of peak period congestion~\citep{vickrey1969congestion,GONZALES20121519}.
-Specifically, we consider cost-minimizing riders on each route $i \in [n]$ who choose either an (i) outside option (e.g., walking) with a fixed cost $c_i^O$, or a (ii) minibus service.
+\textbf{Demand Function Under Rider Queuing:} To specify the rider demand function class we study, we first describe rider behavior under an adaptation of Vickrey's bottleneck model~\citep{vickrey1969congestion,GONZALES20121519}.
+On each route $i \in [n]$, cost-minimizing riders choose either an outside option (e.g., walking) with a fixed cost $c_i^O$ or a minibus service.
 Given $x_i$ drivers operating on route $i$, the cost of using the minibus depends on its service capacity $\mu_i(x_i) = \frac{x_i F}{2 l_i }$, where $F$ is the vehicle capacity and $2l_i$ is the round-trip travel time.
 In the \emph{over-supplied} regime, when the service capacity exceeds the desired rider arrival rate, i.e., $\mu_i(x_i) \geq \lambda_i$, all riders can arrive at the destination at their desired arrival times when using the minibus without queuing or schedule delays.
 In this case, the cost of using the minibus is a constant given by $c_i^M = \Bar{p}_i + \eta_T l_i$, where $\eta_T$ represents the common value of time across riders.
 Without loss of generality, we assume that the minibus absent rider queuing and schedule delays is weakly more attractive than the outside option, i.e., $S_i := c_i^O - c_i^M \geq 0$ for all routes $i$; otherwise, such routes can be removed from consideration, as riders would always prefer the outside option regardless of minibus supply.